Find a module for your robot

 .
 You can see which platforms the module supports at bottom of the module information screen before you add it.

-If the module requires you to configure specific Attributes, click the URL link in the module’s configuration pane to view the specific attribute requirements on the module’s GitHub page.
+If the service requires you to configure specific Attributes, navigate to the CONFIGURE tab and hover over the service in the machine part tree in the upper left-hand corner.
+Click on the … menu and select Go to homepage to view the specific attribute requirements on the module’s GitHub page.

 Add additional modular resources from a registry module

-Follow the same steps as when you added the first modular resource, clicking Create component or Create service as applicable.
+Follow the same steps as when you added the first modular resource, clicking Create and Component or Service as applicable.

 You will be prompted to click Add module again while configuring the resource, though no duplicate module will be added to the modules